-This will cause all BIND tools, including named and the dnssec-\ and pkcs11-\ tools, to use the PKCS#11 provider library specified in provider-library-path for cryptography.
-(The provider library path can be overridden using the -E in named and the dnssec-\ tools, or the -m in the pkcs11-\ tools.)
+This causes all BIND tools, including named and the dnssec- and pkcs11- tools, to use the PKCS#11 provider library specified in provider-library-path for cryptography.
+(The provider library path can be overridden using the -E argument in named and the dnssec- tools, or the -m argument in the pkcs11- tools.)